bostondv/acf-ninja-forms/readme.txt

 1. Activate the Advanced Custom Fields: Ninja Forms Field plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.0 =

+* Enabled stylized toggle UI to match native fields
+* Outputs field as `select` field rather than a truly custom field

 = 1.0.4 =